MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-update-process-for-office-365-proplus.md

 ![Automatic updates](images/2a4e0cfb-828b-4881-9db9-468a2b597b7d.jpg)

 When the task runs, it compares the version of Microsoft 365 Apps on the computer to the version of Microsoft 365 Apps on the update location.
-The update location is where Office looks for updates — for example, on a network share or from the Internet.
-By default, Microsoft 365 Apps looks on the Internet for updates, but you can [configure the update location](configure-update-settings-for-office-365-proplus.md).
+The update location is where Office looks for updates — for example, on a network share or from the internet.
+By default, Microsoft 365 Apps looks on the internet for updates, but you can [configure the update location](configure-update-settings-for-office-365-proplus.md).

 If there's a difference between the two versions, the update process determines which files are different and need to be updated on the local computer.
 After that, the next step — downloading the updates — starts.